milovanovic/magnitude/README.md

 ## Setup

 Proposed design generator is intended to be used inside [chipyard](https://github.com/ucb-bar/chipyard) environment as one of the generators located inside `generators/dsp-blocks`.
-Anyhow, if you want to use this repository standalone then follow instructions bellow:
+Anyhow, if you want to use this repository standalone then follow instructions below:

 *  Clone this repository.
 *  Switch directory.